valyd8chain/dockerized-harmony-node/README.md

 I don't consider myself a Docker pro by any means, so if you have ideas to better this project, please feel free to reach out and/or submit a issue or PR!

 # <a name="Support">Support</a>
-If you would like to support this project, there's a few things you can do:
+If you would like to support this project, first of all, thank you!
+Please consider one of the following to support us:
 1) Delegate to our Harmony ONE Validator [here](https://staking.harmony.one/validators/mainnet/one1f4ss7ekhd0jupg5w78s333ejw3ugrrumpjw6ja).
-Our validator node runs in Docker using this repository, so staking with us supports our validator node and thus supports this project.
+Our validator node runs in Docker using this repository as of April 25th, 2022, so staking with us supports our validator node and thus supports this project.
 2) Contribute your knowledge to this project by opening issues and pull requests to make it better